 Bias: compactness One known bias of mean field variational inference is the compactness of the approximations as measured by the entropy (Turner and Sahani, 2011): comparing the approximations to the true posterior in Figure 3b shows that they are too compact for reverse and not compact enough for forward.
-The same behavior can also be observed by comparing the Gibbs prior to the prior: the Gibbs prior is more compact than the prior for reverse and less compact for forward.
+The same behavior can be observed on the prior level: the Gibbs prior is more compact than the prior for reverse and less compact for forward.

-Bias: loss of correlation The variational approximations cannot capture any correlation between the coordinates by definition of the variational family $Q{\rm MF}$ .
+Bias: loss of correlation The variational approximations cannot capture any correlation between the coordinates by definition of the variational family Q{MF} .
 This bias is easily understood on the posterior level, but it is less obvious what this means in terms of an a priori preference for solutions.
 In fact, this corresponding preference depends on the source of the posterior correlation and cannot be explained by the posterior alone.
 For correlated prior, the posterior correlation is caused by the prior correlation.
 Uncorrelated approximations therefore correspond to an uncorrelated prior.
 The Gibbs priors confirm this intuition by being less correlated than the prior.
 For correlated likelihood, the posterior correlation is caused by the likelihood correlation.
 Here, the Gibbs priors show that the approximations correspond to a prior whose correlation is orthogonal to the likelihood correlation.
 Intuitively, the orthogonal correlations of prior and likelihood "cancel out" to produce uncorrelated posteriors.